-The SENDCo and the Coaches endeavour to get the SEND folders from the primary schools so that information can be shared with staff.
+The SENDCo and the Transition Co-ordinator to get the SEND folders from the primary schools so that information can be shared with staff.

-A summary of information discussed at the review meetings is given to the Pastoral Support Manager.
+A summary of information discussed at the review meetings is provided to the Senior Leadership Team.
 This informs setting and grouping our children.
 The SEND register is updated termly so that staff have got the necessary information.
 The SEND register is currently on staff shared SEND area.

 The subject teacher is also responsible for identifying SEND through observation and assessments.
-The teacher should bring any concerns to the SENDCo.
-A referral may be made to the EPS if needs are considered to be hard to identify or severe.
+The teacher should bring any concerns to the Curriculum.
+A referral may be made to the external agencies if needs are considered to be hard to identify or severe.